 Behind the mellow stonework and beneath the slate roof, the main reception room glows with the flickering flame of the homely woodburner.
 Children’s chairs sit side-by-side with generously sized squishy sofas, waiting for fingers to press play on Sky Q family flicks and to pass the popcorn.

-Escape to raid the bookcases or to the playroom with small snooker table, board games and baby grand.
+Escape to raid the bookcases or to the playroom with board games and baby grand.
 Play a little ping-pong.
 Tinkle some tunes yourself, or set up the soundtrack to your stay on the Bose docking station.
 Get mindfully at peace in the pretty garden room.
 Or whistle up some wifi.

 Cotswold Edge House is homely yet elegant, with three reception rooms that recall the finest hotels, where technology sits happily beside period grandeur.
 These are spaces to be waited on, to play murder-mystery games, to be manicured and pedicured, or just to chill with music and a book.